Last Updated on August 30, 2023 by Matt Musico

 Edwin Encarnación’s career trajectory shares some similarities with Bautista.
 The big power breakout didn’t happen until his age-29 season in Toronto, although he did have six straight seasons of 10-plus homers prior to 2012.
 What I like looking at is how things progressed from 2010-11 to that breakout.

 Through 230 games in his first two full seasons with the Blue Jays (897 plate appearances), Encarnación registered 38 homers and 106 RBI.
 The following season, those numbers increased to 42 and 110, respectively.
-In fact, the right-handed slugger had three season-long performances north of the border that had better numbers than the above two-year span.
+In fact, the right-handed slugger had three season-long performances north of the border with better numbers than the above two-year span.
 Here’s when it happened:

 - 2012: 42 homers, 110 RBI